 You probably don’t think of the rules in that manner, but you are aware of what your boss, your coworkers, your friends, and your family consider to be rude and polite behaviors.
 There may even be some different rules in each case.
 Well, it is not any different from other countries.

-Each country has their own rules of accepted and appropriate behavior that will differ from what you currently know.
+Each country has its own rules of accepted and appropriate behavior that will differ from what you currently know.

 As Americans, we often think that other western cultures will be similar enough to ours that it will not matter, especially if they are English speaking.
 However, this is not true; each country has its own context, and your awareness of this dictates your success.